jekeymer/Contact-Process/README.md

 https://doi.org/10.1098/rstb.1994.0028

-TO COMPILE:

-  We use the Make utility.
-So, just enter the directory and type make.
-The makefile is ultra simple for now and it just invocate the compile lines:

-    gcc contact.c mt64.c -lm -o contact `pkg-config --cflags gtk+-3.0` `pkg-config --libs gtk+-3.0`
-    gcc contact_2.c mt64.c -lm -o contact_2 `pkg-config --cflags gtk+-3.0` `pkg-config --libs gtk+-3.0`

-respectively (contact, contact_2).

-TARGET PROGRAMS:

-  The idea is to generate two programs. one (contact) which will do the basics (so it runs in small systems) and another (contact_2) which will have      increasing functionality.

-CODE:
+CODE (C language):

-  As up today, these two TARGETs are implemented as two different directories (contac_process & contact_process_plus).
-This produces redundancy, but  also encapsulates simplicity.
+  As up today, these two TARGETs are implemented as two different directories (contac_process & contact_process_plus) containing C code.
+This produces redundancy (almost all files are repeated on the 2 directories), but  also encapsulates simplicity.
+The + version has some extra initial conditions choice to start the simulation.

 DEPENDENCIES: